jadecobra/python_tdd_exercises/source/functions.rst

          def passthrough_with_keyword_arguments(**keyword_arguments):
              return keyword_arguments
-      the terminal updates to show an `AssertionError <./AssertionError.rst>`_ for our previous test that was passing.
+      the terminal updates to show an :doc:`AssertionError` for our previous test that was passing.
 We have introduced a regression - our new code has caused an old passing test to fail.
   * update the expected result of ``test_functions_with_keyword_arguments`` from the terminal's output
     .. code-block:: python